How to Make a Discord Bot in 2023

 The bot then reads this message and looks for the word “ping”.
 If it finds the word ping in the message, it responds saying, “pong!”

-Discord Ping Pong Bot In Server
+Discord Ping Pong Bot in Server

 This is a simplified example, but that’s essentially how bots work on the back-end.